jacob1st/raycasting/README.md

 # raycasting
-Exploing raycasting to create 3d graphics in pygame.
+Exploring raycasting to create 3d graphics in pygame.

 Although the code is still being cleaned up, so far the program works like this:
 ![raycast](./raycasting.gif)